For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 GILDED BARBET (Capito auratus)

-LEMON-THROATED BARBET (Eubucco richardsoni) – Couldn't move it at all. [*]
+LEMON-THROATED BARBET (Eubucco richardsoni) [*]

 Ramphastidae (Toucans)